seanpmaxwell/Typescript-Best-Practices/README.md

 No class is needed for this.

-Many style guides prefer named exports, which work better with editor tooling and tree-shaking.
+Many style guides prefer named exports, which work better for tree-shaking.
 If that matters, keep the same call style with a namespace import:

 ```ts
 import * as User from './User';